A little history of Oak

 - followed by 1 coat of your chosen colour of Osmo Natural Oil Woodstain

-If blackening on exterior oak needs removing then a scrub with a fungicidal wash such as Barrettine Mould and Mildew Cleaner is recommended.
-On the other hand it may be the silvering that needs removing.
+If blackening on exterior oak needs removing then scrub with a fungicidal wash such as Barrettine Mould and Mildew Cleaner is recommended.
+On the other hand, it may be the silvering that needs removing.
 If so, a scrub with Osmo Wood Reviver Gel (which contains oxalic acid, amongst other active ingredients).

 - If an oiled finish is preferred then apply two thin coats of Fiddes Hard Wax Oil Natural or Osmo Polyx Oil Raw.